refractionPOINT/lce_doc/docs/lc-access.md

 LimaCharlie employes a fine-grained permission scheme across the API and user accounts.

+# <span style="color:#816122">User Access</span>

+Details on giving a new user initial access can be [found here]().

+2FA is offered through the following technologies.
+NAtive 2FA is coming to LimaCharlie in 2021.
+* Google
+* Microsoft
+* Github

+If you havew any questions or specific needs around user authentication please do not hesitate to [get in touch]().

 # <span style="color:#816122">Analyst Permissions</span>

 Administrators can manage multiple analysts across multiple organizations.
 LimaCharlie provides a top-level user management scheme that allows for the creation of user groups with defined permissions across organizations.